carry-bit/selector-box/README.md

-# Foobar
+# Selector Box

-Foobar is a Python library for dealing with word pluralization.
+A library for creating select boxes with item search capabilities.

 ## Installation
 ‍‍‍‍Just add the ‍‍‍‍‍‍‍‍```dist/selector-box.js``` file to your project file.